- Many users have reported encountering the iCloud sync pending error message.

 - Generate a password specifically for iCloud and use the same to log in to your cloud account via iPad, iPhone, and Windows devices.

-There you have it, a comprehensive list of things to do if Windows 10 iCloud drive is not syncing.
+There you have it, a comprehensive list of things to do if you get the iCloud sync pending error message on your PC.